FabianGosebrink/offering-solutions-html/homepage/content/blog/2021-09-30-adding-eslint-cypress-to-angular.md

 ### Finishing touches for cypress

-To execute cypress we have to start the local Angular application on `http://localhost:4200` as well and in parallel start the cypress runner to reach the site under where it is living.
+To run cypress we have to start the local Angular application on `http://localhost:4200` as well and in parallel start the cypress runner to reach the site under where it is living.

-We can do this by installing a small `http-server` [https://www.npmjs.com/package/http-server](https://www.npmjs.com/package/http-server) and execute it in parallel to either the dist build (`cypress:run`) or the dev build (`cypress:open`).
-To execute commands in parallel we can install the package [concurrently](https://www.npmjs.com/package/concurrently).
+We can do this by installing a small `http-server` [https://www.npmjs.com/package/http-server](https://www.npmjs.com/package/http-server) and run it in parallel to either the dist build (`cypress:run`) or the dev build (`cypress:open`).
+To run commands in parallel we can install the package [concurrently](https://www.npmjs.com/package/concurrently).
 Now we can modify the commands as below:

 `package.json`